 Problem AddressedHomeless women make up an increasing proportion of the homeless population in many cities, and face a variety of health problems due to their unstable living situation, increased risk of abuse, and other poverty-related challenges.
 They often do not feel comfortable or safe seeking care in specialized clinics set up for the homeless.
 As a result, they frequently forgo care, leading to missed diagnoses, uncontrolled chronic conditions, and increased risk of death.

 - Growing numbers of homeless women: Women and children make up the fastest growing segment of the homeless population.
-In Boston, an estimated 2,100 women are homeless, accounting for nearly one-third of the homeless population.
+In Boston, an estimated 3,000 women are homeless, accounting for nearly one-third of the homeless population.
+Nearly 10 percent of Boston's homeless or marginally housed women are over age 70.
 Many of these women also have their children with them.1

-- More health problems than men: Homeless women face more health problems and issues than do homeless men, stemming from their living situation, past abuse, and biology.
-For example, housing insecurity increases a woman’s risk for serious health problems due to stress, poor nutrition, exposure to extremes of weather and communicable diseases, and other factors.2 In addition, women need reproductive care, and hence should see providers more often than men.
+- Health problems unique to women: Women's gender affects the biology of their diseases and illnesses differently than men's.
+The safety and trauma issues faced by homeless women are different than those for homeless men, and this impacts how they develop trust and seek help.
+Housing insecurity increases a woman's risk for serious health problems due to stress, poor nutrition, exposure to extremes of weather and communicable diseases, and other factors.2 In addition, women need reproductive care, and hence should see providers more often than men.
 Finally, homeless women face an increased risk of abuse, which often leads to physical and mental illness, injury, and trauma.
 An estimated 35 to 50 percent of homeless women and children are victims of abuse nationally.
 In Massachusetts, 92 percent of homeless women have experienced physical or sexual assault.3

 - Multiple barriers to care: Homelessness makes seeking care and following up on treatment recommendations difficult.
 In one survey, more than one-third of homeless women reported that they have not received needed care in the last 2 months.4 Multiple factors account for this lack of access, including the following: